 It’s like a vicious circle that has settled.
 This type of sleep disorder is exhausting, and can drain much of the joy from life.

 It is with this symptom that she comes in for a consult, without really believing that hypnosis can help her.
 She tried everything, she told me, but she is ready for a new experience.

-At first I ask her if medical reasons explain this insomnia.
-Sophie consulted various doctors who did not identify any medical reason for her situation.
+At first, I ask her if medical reasons explain this insomnia.
+Has she, for example, had a sleep apnea test?
+However, Sophie consulted various doctors who did not identify any medical reason for her situation.

-Hypnosis is a brief therapy that solves various psychological or physical problems (such as recurrent pain that has no medical reason).
+Hypnosis is a brief therapy that can solve various psychological or physical problems (such as recurrent pain that has no medical reason).

 Of course, hypnosis doesn’t replace medical care, but for issues that seem to have no medical reason, such as Sophie’s insomnia, it can be quite effective.
 Hypnosis does not replace medical treatment.